 #17 – We Bought a Zoo

-Mommy Bear’s Opinion – Parents should be aware that there is quite a bit of swearing for a PG movie and the son draws some scary/disturbing images that are shown several times.
+Mommy Bear’s Family Movie Review – Parents should be aware that there is quite a bit of swearing for a PG movie and the son draws some scary/disturbing images that are shown several times.
 I thought the casting was great in this movie especially Rosie, the seven-year-old daughter (Maggie Elizabeth Jones).
 I would recommend this movie to older children and adults.

 Summary – When his teenage son gets into trouble, Benjamin Mee (Damon) gives up a lucrative newspaper job to move his family to the most unlikely of places: a zoo!
 With help from an eclectic staff, and with many misadventures along the way, Benjamin embarks on a fresh beginning to restore the dilapidated zoo to its former glory, while uniting his family.